The gap most approaches miss

 Sessions are conversational and exploratory.
 There are no worksheets to complete before arriving.
 A typical engagement unfolds across several stages:

-1. Mapping the current picture — an honest assessment of where energy is going and where it is being lost
+An honest assessment of where energy is going and where it is being lost — without the usual self-editing.

-2. Identifying patterns — finding what repeats, what is avoided, and what the current lifestyle is actually built around
+Finding what repeats, what is avoided, and what the current lifestyle is actually built around.

-3. Tracing roots — understanding where patterns originated, whether in childhood conditioning, past experiences, or adopted beliefs
+Understanding where patterns originated — childhood conditioning, past experiences, or adopted beliefs.

-4. Designing intentional change — small, sustainable shifts rather than overhauls that collapse within weeks
+Small, sustainable shifts rather than overhauls that collapse within weeks.

-5. Integration support — follow-up to ensure changes hold and adapt as life moves forward
+Follow-up to ensure changes hold and adapt as life moves forward.

 Who it is genuinely for